Enjoy the brief video, or read the full article below!

 All of these situations involve you looking down at your phone and result in your posture being distorted.

 A modern day health problem has emerged from the use of mobile devices.
-We call this problem ‘text neck’.
+We call this problem ‘text neck’ or ‘tech neck‘.
 It describes the neck pain someone is suffering from as being caused by looking down at a mobile phone for extended periods of time.
-This behaviour can result in structural changes to your body!
+This behaviour can result in structural changes to your body.

 If you use the statistic we provided earlier; just imagine staring down for over 4 hours every single day!
 The overwhelming pressure on your head, neck and spine is extremely damaging both short and long-term.